Skip to main content

 I appreciate the thick leather uppers and simple flat sole.
 My experience with Superstars gives me confidence that these will be just as durable, if not more so.
 However, I've noticed that with many budget shoes priced below $80, there can be inconsistencies in stitching and stress points where the leather attaches to the sole.
 Some shoes have lasted for years, while others have fallen apart within months of minimal wear.

-Update: 3/27/21 — Long Break-In Period
+3/27/21 — The Break-In

 After about 2-3 weeks, the Stan Smiths finally broke in and now fit like a glove.
 Initially, the break-in process was challenging; there were days I questioned my purchase due to discomfort, particularly on the side of my foot by my small toe.
 But now?
 I love them.
 They stay white with minimal effort, as a quick wipe with baby wipes keeps them looking fresh.

-Update: 4/26/21 — 2-Month Review
+4/26/21 — 2-Month Review

 It’s been over two months since I got the Stan Smiths, and they’re holding up well.
 They still look good with regular maintenance and feel great on my feet.
 However, during a basketball game (don't ask), someone stepped hard on the toe box, causing a scuff that exposed some discoloration.
 I'll need to find a way to patch that up, possibly with some white paint.

-Update: 6/5/21 — 3-Month Review
+6/5/21 — 3-Month Review

 These shoes struggle in the summer heat due to their thick leather construction, which retains heat and doesn’t breathe well.
 I had to switch to my Superstars during the hotter months.
 Additionally, the toe box has picked up tears and scratches, which are degrading the leather surface.
 I'm starting to see the advantage of the rubber toe cap on the Superstars.
+I may limit my use of the Stan Smiths to autumn and winter months.

-Update: 4/23/22 — 14-Month Review
+4/23/22 — 14-Month Review

 After 14 months, it’s probably time to replace my Stan Smiths, but they remain comfortable.
 I usually wear them on weekends, averaging 2-3 times a week and about 4-6 miles a day.
 I’ll likely experiment with ways to restore the white color before finally retiring them.
-Overall, they make for great casual footwear.

 Comments